-The Historical Commission recently completed a monumental project that involved the compilation of 12 oral histories of Township residents.
+The Historical Commission completed a monumental project that involved the compilation of 12 oral histories of Township residents.
 Learn more about these valued members of our community below.

 EMMA “B” ABERNETHY

 Until a recent move to West Chester, Emma “B” Abernethy was a life-long resident of East Bradford Township.
 B’s interview covers many topics including family life at 840 Copeland School Road and school at the Copeland School House.

 Joe talks about growing up at Cope’s Bridge Farm in East Bradford Township.
 Joe’s early schooling was in West Chester.
 To him, the outdoors around his home started him on his life-long love of fly fishing, and in the fall, deer hunting.

 Doug and Marge Barr grew up in West Bradford, just over the East Bradford line.
 Doug’s childhood home is on West Strasburg Road, between Marshallton and Cope’s Bridge.
 Marge’s is in the middle of Marshallton.
 After they married in 1949, Doug and Marge moved into East Bradford’s Worth/Jefferis Rural Historic District.
 We recommend that you watch Doug Barr’s interview first, immediately followed by Marge Barr’s interview.

 - Historical summary

 - Videos – https://youtu.be/jPZ7ZTLy6wA (Doug), https://youtu.be/Tfj7TEz1dR4 (Marge)

 Mike Colley is a lifelong resident of East Bradford.
 His father, Art Colley, was the Resident Director of Paradise Farm Camps and spent his first summer there in 1933.
 Mike grew up in this home at Paradise Farm Camps (operated by Children’s Country Week Association), which is in the Paradise Valley Historic District.